International Peace Garden: Features

 The park plants over 150,000 flowers each year.
 Main features of the garden include an 18 ft floral clock display, and fountains.
-A chime, and twin 120 ft concrete towers straddled the border with a peace chapel at their base; the chapel walls were inscribed with notable quotes about peace.
+A chime and twin 120 ft concrete towers straddled the border with a peace chapel at their base; the chapel walls were inscribed with notable quotations about peace.
 However, the concrete towers had been declared unsafe due to irreparable weather-related erosion and were demolished in 2017.
 As of 2018, a new tower was slated for construction on the spot.

 The Arma Sifton bells are a chime of 14 bells cast by Gillett & Johnston bellfounders.
-The bells were a gift from Central United Church of Brandon, Manitoba, in 1972.
+The bells were a gift from Central United Church of Brandon, Manitoba in 1972.
 The tower was supplied by North Dakota Veterans and dedicated in 1976.
 Some building remains of the World Trade Center attacks of September 11, 2001, have been placed in part of the garden.